 - Pencil

-- Circular objects to trace
+- Circular objects Used to trace circle shapes

 - String